juergenpointinger/juergenpointinger.github.io/_posts/2020-04-18-why-do-we-need-devops.md

 ### Stakeholder Management and Team Issues

-If we now look at some points why this area is so problematic, the cry for something else becomes big:
+If we now look at some points why this area is so problematic, the cry for a fix becomes obvious:

 - Insufficient attention to stakeholders and their needs
 - Failure to manage expectations